BergamoScienza

 BergamoScienza is a science festival held annually in Bergamo, Italy.
 Established in 2003, its purpose is to promote the popularization of science.
 The festival consists of lectures, exhibitions, interactive workshops, as well as meetings with scientists.
 The event BergamoScienza is organized by the Non-profit organization BergamoScienza, whose founders were a group of friends.
 24 Nobel Prize laureates have participated to BergamoScienza since 2003, among them John F. Nash, Kari Mullis, Paul Crutzen, Roald Hoffman, Peter Agre, Aaron Ciechanover, Martin Chalfie, Eric Kandel, Barry Marshall, R. Timothy Hunt, Linda Buck, Bruce Beutler, James Dewey Watson.
-Among innovative personalities, Jimmy Wales Wikipedia founder attended the conference.
+Among innovative personalities, Wikipedia founder Jimmy Wales attended the conference in 2009.